RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 - In the Device Profiles section, there are some pre-defined profiles listed.

 - Check each of the profiles to determine if one of them will work for you.
 If not, select Add device profile and set up the parameters as needed.
-For US915 as an example, the values are:
+For US915 as an example:

 Click Add device profile once you have set a device profile that will work for you.